Vypolor/fixturec/README.md

 🧠 How It Works

-In the Go file containing your struct, add a go:generate directive:
+Use following commands for generate fixture:

 ```
+cd path/to/struct/package
-// go:generate fixturec -t Impl
+fixturec -t Impl
 ```